Dual Diagnosis Treatment Waynesboro, TN

 Centerstone - 42.3 miles from Waynesboro, TN

-Centerstone is a dual-diagnosis treatment center in Pulaski, TN that provides treatment services for drug or alcohol use and mental health disorders that include generalized anxiety disorder as well as binge eating.
+Centerstone is a dual diagnosis treatment center in Pulaski, TN that offers treatment for mental health and substance abuse disorders that include depression as well as thought disorders.

 Address: 1002 Brindley Drive, Pulaski, TN 38478 in Giles County